Encounters with myself … others … Life !

-It was the beginning of a few such encounters in the early years.
-She would wander over to keep me company whilst I did my chores.
-I would put some music on and she would sit watching me or walk around around till it was time for lunch or someone came to fetch her.
+It was the beginning of a few such encounters.
+In the beginning, she would wander over to keep me company whilst I did my chores.
+I would put some music on and she would watch me or walk around around till it was time for lunch or someone came to fetch her.

-The ‘someone’ was one of the many helpers hired by her daughter in Australia who maintained a home here for her mother.
-When she started getting on in age, Rosemarie and son-in law Mike would take turns – one spending time here with the other remaining in Sydney with their children and grandchildren.
-They would then ‘switch’ – meeting up in either country so they could be together a week or two before exchanging locations.
+The ‘someone’ was one of the many helpers hired by her daughter who lived in Australia but maintained a home here for her mother.
+When she started getting on in age, Rosemarie and son-in law Mike would take turns with one spending time here whilst the other remained in Sydney with their children and grandchildren.
+They would then ‘switch’ – meeting up in either country to be together a week or two before exchanging locations.
 I have never seen such commitment from a daughter – or for that matter a son-in-law, for Mike took on the role of the son that Nana lost at an early age.

-Rosemarie was due on 20th November to spend Christmas with her Mum who had been in reasonably good health when she was here in August.
+Rosemarie was due on 20th November.
+Her Mum had been in reasonably good health when she was last here in August.
 Nana had fallen a couple of times but had recovered and was not on any medication.
 Rosemarie planned to spend Christmas with her mum.